mincong-h/mincong-h.github.io/_posts/2022-09-25-temporal-java-service-client.md

 In this article, we discussed the service client of the Temporal in Java.
 As part of the Java SDK, it handles interactions with the Temporal server (Temporal frontend) over gRPC.
-We discussed about the module structure, the messages in protobuf, the code generation, the data conversion and converters, the authorization with JWT token, and the workflow services stubs (blocking and future), and some useful links to go further from this article.
+We discussed the module structure, the messages in protobuf, the code generation, the data conversion and converters, the authorization with JWT token, and the workflow services stubs (blocking and future), and some useful links to go further from this article.